rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 **Device Type**

 Across nonbrand and brand campaigns, **desktop** brings in more traffic than **mobile**.
-Almost **72%** of nonbrand traffic and **~ 65%** of brand traffic comes from desktop which suggest that device experience plays a role in overall campaign efficiency.
+Almost **72%** of nonbrand campaign traffic and **65%** of brand campaign traffic comes from desktop which suggest that device experience plays a role in overall campaign efficiency.

 **Ad Content (UTM Content)**

-Comparison of Google and Bing ad variations within both brand and nonbrand campaigns shows that **Bing ads** consistently achieved comparable or higher conversion rates but drove significantly lower session and traffic volumes.
-Since google ads drive more traffic to the wesbite which leads to orders with comparable conversion rates to bing ads, ad spend in bing ads should be evaluated and reconsidered.
+Comparison of **Google and Bing ad** variations within both brand and nonbrand campaigns shows that both variations achieved comparable conversion rates but google ads drove significantly higher session and traffic volumes.
+Since google ads drive more traffic to the wesbite which leads to orders with comparable conversion rates to bing ads, ad spend in bing ads should be re-evaluated.

-## Funnel Analysis (Brand vs Nonbrand)
+## Funnel Analysis- Paid Search Channel (Brand campaign vs Nonbrand campaign)

-To identify where improvements in conversion performance can be most effectively achieved, funnel analysis is applied to Paid Search sessions, segmented into Brand and Non-Brand campaigns.
+To identify where improvements in conversion performance can be most effectively achieved, funnel analysis is applied to paid search sessions, segmented into brand and nonbrand campaigns.

-The objective of this analysis is to determine which stages of the purchase funnel exhibit the highest drop-offs and therefore represent the greatest opportunities for optimization.For clarity, the funnel is defined as follows:
+The objective of this analysis is to determine which stages of the purchase funnel exhibit the highest drop-offs and therefore represent the greatest opportunities for optimization.
+For clarity, the funnel is defined as follows:

 1. **Top of funnel:** Landing pages and product listing/discovery pages